 All rates of pay are gross rates (before tax).
-The table below provides the rates that apply from the first full pay period on or after 1 July 2024.
+The table below provides the rates that apply from the first full pay period on or after 4 December 2024.

-For classification definitions see the separate Classifications publication on the Municipal Employees Award summary page on the Wageline website.
+For classification definitions see the separate Classifications publication at Municipal Employees Award summary.